thiagorossener/jekflix-template/_posts/2025-02-13-stochasting-modeling.md

 <h3>Arbitrage Opportunity Detection</h3>
-<p> By employing a strategic butterfly spread test, my project delves into the nuanced realms of options trading.
-This test scrutinizes sets of three consecutive puts to uncover pricing inefficiencies that can be exploited for profit, bolstering our understanding of market dynamics and the potential for arbitrage.</p>
+<p> By employing a strategic butterfly spread test, my project delves into the nuanced realms of options trading. </p>
 <p>The results from this segment of the script highlighted potential arbitrage opportunities that could yield significant returns.
 For instance, executing trades on identified spreads with a calculated negative butterfly value can lead to substantial profits, as demonstrated by a hypothetical scenario where trading 100 contracts could potentially result in a profit of approximately $30,000.</p>

 <h2 class="toc_title">Section 4: Dynamic Replication</h2>

-This section focuses on simulating hedging errors in a Black-Scholes environment.
-The script evaluates the effectiveness of dynamic hedging by simulating the path of stock prices using Brownian motion and assessing the hedging performance over time.
+<p>This section focuses on simulating hedging errors in a Black-Scholes environment.
+The script evaluates the effectiveness of dynamic hedging by simulating the path of stock prices using Brownian motion and assessing the hedging performance over time.</p>

-Assume the following parameters: S0 = $100, σ = 0.2, r = 5%, T = 1/12 year and K = $100.
-By applying the Black Scholes model to simulate the stock price over one month, we explore how a short ATM call option position can be dynamically hedged using the different frequencies of adjusting the position in underlying stock and bond.
+<p>Assume the following parameters: S0 = $100, σ = 0.2, r = 5%, T = 1/12 year and K = $100.
+By applying the Black Scholes model to simulate the stock price over one month, we explore how a short ATM call option position can be dynamically hedged using the different frequencies of adjusting the position in underlying stock and bond.</p>

 <h3 class="toc_title">Hedging Frequency</h3>
 Assume there are 21 trading days over 1 month and we hedge N times during the life of the call options which expires in a month.